kobbled/rossum/README.md

   -h, --help            show this help message and exit -v, --verbose         Be verbose
+  -q, --quiet           Be quiet (only warnings and errors will be shown) -c, --core            Version of the core files used when translating
+                        (default: V7.70-1)
-  -q, --quiet           Be quiet (only warnings and errors will be shown) -d, --dry-run         Do everything except writing to Makefile --ktrans PATH         Location of ktrans (default: auto-detect) -n, --no-env          Do not search the KPKG_PATH, even if it is set
+  -d, --dry-run         Do everything except writing to Makefile --ktrans PATH         Location of ktrans (default: auto-detect) -n, --no-env          Do not search the KPKG_PATH, even if it is set